LeeDustin/gini-calabash-tests/README.md

 yarn cache clean
 yarn add uuid
 ```
+Also, sometimes the app fail to open even if it has been opened successfully before.
+Cleaning the project usually does the trick.
 ### Why detox

 Calabash works fine for ios native app, but for react native apps with complicated views (i.e. transaction cards, collapsable reports, etc.), some of the calabash queries are inaccurate, making it impossible to write tests for those features in calabash.
 Detox is designed speicifically for react native apps, and can handle the views correctly.